 2.Whilst in the shower take a minute to imagine the water gently cleansing your entire body energetically, washing away any negative thoughts or heaviness from the day before.
 You can imagine the water bringing a beautiful golden water drops down over your head and body, refreshing, cleansing and renewing your physical being and also your spirit.

 3.Before you make yourself a cup of tea or grab that much need coffee, take some time to rehydrate your body by drinking a full glass of water.
-Our bodies are often dehyrdated first thing in the morning, and this small daily task can help reduce tirdeness and mental fatigue.
+Our bodies are often dehydrated first thing in the morning, and this small daily task can help reduce tiredness and mental fatigue.

 4.Write a short to-do-list of what you would like to get done in the morning, afternoon or during the entire day.
 This can help focus us on the tasks ahead, make us more productive and reduce feelings of anxiety if we are feeling a little overwhelmed.

 7.Introduce a potted plant into your home office or work space.
 Plants essentially do the opposite of what we do when we breathe: release oxygen and absorb carbon dioxide.
 This not only freshens up the air, but also eliminates harmful toxins.
 Extensive research by NASA has revealed that plants within our environment can remove up to 87% of toxins in the air around us.
 This in turn helps reduce our stress levels, increases our productivity and boosts our mood.

 8.At lunch time or after work get outside and get moving.
 Even if you choose to take a 10 minute walk to the sandwich shop, eat your lunch in the park or do quick spot of shopping, getting our blood flowing around our body and air in our lungs is good for us.
 In the sunnier months, it’s also beneficial to get out for quick but regular periods of time in the midday sun as this increases our vitamin D, a vitamin that is imperative to our well being and bone health.